babel/website/docs/plugins/preset-es2016.md

 ---
 layout: docs
 title: ES2016 preset
-description: All you need to compile what's in ES2016 to ES2015
+description: Only compiles what's in ES2016 to ES2015
 permalink: /docs/plugins/preset-es2016/
 package: babel-preset-es2016
 ---

-> If you need to compile ES6/ES2015, use the [es2015 preset](/docs/plugins/preset-es2015/)
+> If you want to stay up to date, use the [latest preset](/docs/plugins/preset-latest/)

 This preset includes the following plugins: